XunMengWinter/Season/README.md

 Wechat公众号: Winter喵

-you can report bug or provide idea on [Issues](https://github.com/XunMengWinter/Season/issues).
+you can report bug or contribute idea on [Issues](https://github.com/XunMengWinter/Season/issues).